grassrootseconomics/docs.grassecon.org/docs/edu/training.md

-* _To manage businesses wisely, participants in the CIC need to do inventory balancing.
-If you are selling something that can’t be purchased with CIC and accepting CICs for it you must make up that loss in some other way--such as saving national currency on the purchase of daily food for your family._
+* _To manage businesses wisely, participants in the CAV need to do inventory balancing.
+If you are selling something that can’t be purchased with CAV and accepting CAVs for it you must make up that loss in some other way--such as saving national currency on the purchase of daily food for your family._
-* _For example, if you accept 400 CIC for an imported product you are selling you must spend 400 CIC on something that will save you having to spend 400 in National currency - so that you can still purchase your stock.
+* _For example, if you accept 400 CAV for an imported product you are selling you must spend 400 CAV on something that will save you having to spend 400 in National currency - so that you can still purchase your stock.
 We will now do an exercise to show how that works._

-Have someone role play as a shop that sells something that can’t be purchased for CIC (yet).
+Have someone role play as a shop that sells something that can’t be purchased for CAV (yet).
 Determine how often you buy stock and how much you buy it for and sell it for: (For example, Coca Cola.
 Once a month you buy for 20 shillings a bottle and you sell it for 40 shillings a bottle. )

-* _How much CIC can you use daily in the community?_
+* _How much CAV can you use daily in the community?_
-* _How much CIC can you accept per bottle?_
+* _How much CAV can you accept per bottle?_
-* _Would you set a different price in shillings than you would in CIC?_
+* _Would you set a different price in shillings than you would in CAV?_
-* _What would happen to the demand for local drinks as opposed to Coca-Cola as the CIC becomes more popular?
+* _What would happen to the demand for local drinks as opposed to Coca-Cola as the CAV becomes more popular?
 Is that good for the community?_
 * _How important are imported products?_
-* _What types of businesses can accept the most CICs?_
+* _What types of businesses can accept the most CAVs?_

-**Takeaway: **The individuals can see for themselves how to calculate the amount of CIC they can accept for different products and services (local and imported).
+**Takeaway: **The individuals can see for themselves how to calculate the amount of CAV they can accept for different products and services (local and imported).

-### External Support for a CIC
+### External Support for a CAV

-CICs are vouchers redeemable for goods and services, and like any voucher they can also be bought and sold.
-Someone might want to buy your CIC in order to give it to someone as a gift.
-Humanitarian Organizations might do this as well; buy an amount of CIC from the issuers and donate them to needy people in the community.
+CAVs are vouchers redeemable for goods and services, and like any voucher they can also be bought and sold.
+Someone might want to buy your CAV in order to give it to someone as a gift.
+Humanitarian Organizations might do this as well; buy an amount of CAV from the issuers and donate them to needy people in the community.

-A purchaser of a CIC is paying in advance for goods or services that the CIC is redeemable for.
-A CIC issuer should treat the purchase of a CIC as a pre-sale - since the CIC will eventually come back to them for redemption in goods and services.
+A purchaser of a CAV is paying in advance for goods or services that the CAV is redeemable for.
+A CAV issuer should treat the purchase of a CAV as a pre-sale - since the CAV will eventually come back to them for redemption in goods and services.

-By donating purchased CICs to the community rather than money directly - this is a way to ensure that the funds at least double their effectiveness in the community - by buying local goods or services and ensuring that those goods or services are consumed locally by those in need.
+By donating purchased CAVs to the community rather than money directly - this is a way to ensure that the funds at least double their effectiveness in the community - by buying local goods or services and ensuring that those goods or services are consumed locally by those in need.

-Because all the transactions of a CIC are transparent a donor can tell if the CIC has been redeemed.
-If the CIC continues to circulate in the community, being redeemed and reissued or purchased then the impact of the support becomes multiplied.
-This is what we call the multiplier effect of CICs; rather than typical aid that ends up in the hands of people living outside the community.
+Because all the transactions of a CAV are transparent a donor can tell if the CAV has been redeemed.
+If the CAV continues to circulate in the community, being redeemed and reissued or purchased then the impact of the support becomes multiplied.
+This is what we call the multiplier effect of CAVs; rather than typical aid that ends up in the hands of people living outside the community.

-When thinking about who could buy or accept your CIC, think about who might want or need your goods or services and be willing to preorder it.
+When thinking about who could buy or accept your CAV, think about who might want or need your goods or services and be willing to preorder it.